 “Ha Ha Ha,” the chief laughed, “A very, very, very dangerous place for you, Ha Ha Ha!”

 Over the next hour, the police sat me down on the sofa and did their best to scare the piss out of me.

 One of the officers handed me a newspaper, emblazoned with the mug shots of two white men and the Urdu headline, ‘Police Capture Two American CIA Spies, Seize Illegal Weapons Stash.’

-I stared at paper in incomprehension, before the Chief explained that the bust had reignited anti-American sentiments, and that by his predictions, backlash was to be expected.
+I stared at paper as the Chief explained how the bust had reignited anti-American sentiments and that by his predictions backlash was to be expected.
 If I happened to be tromping around the bazaar and flaunting my camera at the wrong time, that backlash might involve me.

 “You will leave tomorrow,” he decided.

 “I will,” I nodded.
 “But I was wondering… If I dress in Pashtun clothes and go very, very quickly in the early morning to the Smugglers’ Bazaar, would that be safe?”

 The Police Chief thought for moment.
 “If you go very, very quickly and just to a few places that you absolutely must see, then… No, you would be martyred.”

 “I mean, I don’t know, you look like maybe Pashtun,” he offered.
 “If you are very, very fast, then maybe possible.”
 He tore off a scrap of newspaper and began scribbling a note.
 “My name is Chief Inspector Kamal.
 Here is my phone number.
 In case you decide you absolutely must go to the bazaar, please call me if you find problems.
 I will send you officers.”

 I softly thanked him as he folded the note and slid it across the coffee table.